DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/reports-with-visual-pdf-signature.md

     ![](../../../../images/pdf-signature-report-sign-3.png)

-Save and open the document to see the final result.
+Save and open the document to show the final result.

 ![](../../../../images/pdf-signature-report-result-after-sign.png)